Josh Donaldson Player Props: Yankees vs. Cardinals

-The New York Yankees and Josh Donaldson, who went 1-for-5 with a home run and two RBI last time in action, take on Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+Josh Donaldson -- 1-for-5 with a home run and two RBI in his last game -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the hill, on July 1 at 2:15 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Athletics.
+He notched a home run while going 1-for-5 in his last game against the Athletics.

 Josh Donaldson Game Info & Props vs. the Cardinals